AllStarLink/ASL3-Manual/docs/adv-topics/sip-phone.md

 ```

-The entry in blue is the extension number for your sip phone.
-If you want to use a different extension number, change this entry to match your extension.
+The entry **1001** in extensions.conf is the extension number for your sip phone.
+If you want to use a different extension number, change **1001** to your desired extension number.

 _Note:  If you attempt to copy extensions.conf from a previous release of AllStarLink, it will fail.
 AllStarLink version 3 requires comma delimiters instead of pipe symbols for standard asterisk functions.
 The rpt function continues to use a pipe delimiter.
 This is subject to change in a future release._